jvrodley/arabella/README.md

 *	Show PR back to originating project on GitHub (NOT DONE)
 *	** Show update of Arabella front page

-The Pull Request automation worked for a hard-wired project-name but we ran out of time.
+The Pull Request automation worked for a hard-wired project-name but we ran out of time to parameterize.
 In the same vein, even with the other tricky Discord stuff we did, we didn't manage to post a message to a channel - go figure.